MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_phishing/lesson-plan.md

 ---
 layout: page
-title: Introduction to Cybersecurity Concepts
+title: How to be Cyber Awesome - Phishing
 ---
 ### Summary
 Students will learn what phishing is by put their 'phishing radar' to the test with a challenging activity.